danielgrycman/freeplane-xslt/README.md

 Exporting content from FreePlane/FreeMind mindmapping tool format (XML-based, .mm) to different output formats.

+### mm2asciidoctor

+Export Freeplane/Freemind documents to asciidoctor
+  * First draft as a fork of mm2markdown

 ### mm2revealjs

 An XSLT transformation tool for creating slideshow presentations for the web with ease: